Animorphs: Cover art

-The covers for 55 books in the series were designed by David B. Mattingly using the software Elastic Reality.
+The covers for 55 books in the series were designed by David B. Mattingly.
+He used the software Elastic Reality for the morphing effect.
 According to Mattingly, Scholastic was not satisfied with the first two book covers.
 Then-Creative Director David Tommasino knew Mattingly had experience working digitally and reached out to him.
 Mattingly had never done a morph before, but ordered a copy of Elastic Reality and completed a sample within two days, which eventually became the cover for book #3: The Encounter.

 Each of Mattingly's covers took two weeks to create, from pencil sketch to finished digital render and required painting, since the Elastic Reality program produced smeared or stretched material.
 Mattingly would do the covers first, then the cutbacks.
 Since Scholastic wanted the covers to feature photorealistic humans, model reference photos were taken by photographer Addie Passen at her Union Square studio.
 According to Paige Tiffany, the model for most of Rachel's books, each photoshoot would only take between 30 and 60 minutes.
 Due to most of the models aging out, only Cassie's model was used continuously throughout the series.

 The covers not designed by Mattingly are issues #1: The Invasion (designed by Peter Bollinger), #2: The Visitor (designed by Tim O'Brien), #9: The Secret, #10: The Android and #12: The Reaction (each designed by Damon C. Torres & The I-Way Company).
 In addition, Romas Kukalis provided cover art for the limited Animorphs Chronicles series.
 Mattingly used Kukalis' version of the Andalites as reference for his covers.